 Paul: All right, so this is a great list of tools.
-One thing that you didn’t mention that I want to mention, because we’re actually using it for this podcast is, you did mention Google Hangouts for conferencing and stuff like that, and other tools that are useful, and commonly hear people use, are Skype and Zoom is kind of a newcomer to this.
+One thing that you didn’t mention that I want to mention because we’re actually using it for this podcast is, you did mention Google Hangouts for conferencing and stuff like that, and other tools that are useful, and commonly hear people use, are Skype and Zoom is kind of a newcomer to this.
 We’re actually using Zoom to record this podcast, I’ve used it to record every podcast actually and I also use it for the Xojo webinars.
 Zoom is really an awesome tool.
-It’s great for video chats and it’s free for one-on-one video chats, there’s no real time limit on the chat.
+It’s great for video chats and it’s free for one-on-one video chats, there’s no real-time limit on the chat.
 You can also do group chats as well, and I think that’s where it really shines because a lot of the other tools tends to start to bog down a bit when you get multiple people on the call, but Zoom handles it the best out of them in my test anyway.

 Susan: I agree, and the interface is a lot cleaner, easier to use than probably the bigger competitor, which is GoToMeeting.
-It doesn’t download 15 different versions of GoToMeeting in your applications drive.
+It doesn’t download 15 different versions of GoToMeeting in your application drive.
 As somebody who likes to be organized, I don’t like all that.

-Paul: I used to use GoToMeeting for the webinars, I stopped using that a couple years ago, and gosh, I’d forgotten about that.
+Paul: I used to use GoToMeeting for the webinars, I stopped using that a couple of years ago, and gosh, I’d forgotten about that.
 Every time you’d start it up, there’d be an update and it would download it, and it would create a new folder, and it would keep the old one.
-You wouldn’t notice right away because you don’t often scan your application folder and then you’d go in there, and there’s like 12 versions of GoToMeeting.
+You wouldn’t notice right away because you don’t often scan your application folder and then you’d go in there, and there are like 12 versions of GoToMeeting.
 Why?
 Why?
 It doesn’t ever run the older ones.

 Susan: I don’t miss that.

 Paul: Yeah, that was a strange, strange tool.